The Ten Commandments (1923 film): Writing

-Jeanie MacPherson, the film's screenwriter, first thought to "interpret the Commandments in episodic form".
-Both she and DeMille eventually decided on an unusual two-part screenplay: a biblical prologue and a modern story demonstrating the consequences of breaking the Ten Commandments.
+Jeanie MacPherson started working on the screenplay in November 1922.
+She first thought to "interpret the Commandments in episodic form".
+DeMille also considered hiring a different writer for each episode but ultimately opted to film only one story written by MacPherson.
+He explained, "Few, if any, episodic pictures have ever succeeded: the audience's instinct is, rightly, for dramatic unity of construction."
+They eventually decided on an unusual two-part screenplay: a biblical prologue and a modern story demonstrating the consequences of breaking the Ten Commandments.
 In a treatment for the film, MacPherson described the four main characters of the modern story:

 There are four people in the modern story of The Ten Commandments, and they view these Commandments in four different ways.
 There is Mrs. McTavish, the mother, who keeps the Commandments the wrong way.
 She is narrow.
 She is bigoted.
 She is bound with ritual.
 She is a representative of orthodoxy, yet withal she is a fine, clean, strong woman just like dozens we all know.

 There is a girl, Mary Leigh, who doesn't bother about the Ten Commandments at all.
 She is a good kid, but she has spent so much time working that she hasn't learned the Ten Commandments...

 Dan McTavish knows the Ten Commandments, but defies them.

 John McTavish is a garden variety of human being, which believes the Ten Commandments as unchanging, immutable laws of the universe.
 He is not a sissy or a goody-goody, he is a regular fellow, an ideal type of man of high and steadfast principles, who believes the Commandments are as practicable in 1923 as they were in the time of Moses.